quentinlrc/Python-projects/README.md

 BT_STRAT

 Complex trading startegy using several technical indicators + Backtesting
-- importing data from historical datasets in .csv ; accessible in the branch quentinlrc-DATA
+- importing data from historical datasets in .csv ; accessible in the branch DATA
 - POO to set parameters and strategy
 - backtesting using Backtrader library
 --> Currently doing livetrading with MetaTrader5 using this strategy, still in testing phase with demo account, results soon !